<>

 January 4, 2024 โ€” You can easily imagine inventions that humans have never built before.
 How does one filter which of these inventions are practical?

-It seems the most reliable filter is seeing an abundant model in nature.
 Your invention doesn't need to work exactly as nature's version but if there is not an abundant model in nature then it is probably impractical.

 Some inventions are possible but not practical.
 We could build a limited number at a net loss and eventually we'd stop.

-All practical inventions have abundant natural models.
 The sun is a model for nuclear power plants.
 Lightning for light bulbs.
 Branches for bridges.
 Birds for planes.
-Ears for recorders.
+Ears for microphones.
 Eyes for cameras.
 Fish for submarines.
-Ant hills for homes.
-Pools for ponds.
+Anthills for homes.
+Ponds for pools.
 Chloroplast for solar panels.
-DNA replication for downloading.
+DNA replication for downloads.
 Bacteria for CRISPR.
-Brains for artificial neural networks.
+Brains for AI.

 Once human inventions become abundant, they can serve as models for further practical inventions.
 Carriages for cars.
 Human computers for computing machines.
 Phonebooks for search engines.
 Facebooks for Facebook.